-A consultation was then launched by the council between July and August 2022 and it would appear this specifically targeted the activities of Miss Tossici-Bolt and her volunteers.
+A consultation was then launched by the council between July and August 2022 and it would appear this specifically targeted the activities of Mrs Tossici-Bolt and her volunteers.

 Lawyers will submit that whilst the council actively engaged with BPAS during the consultation, there was no consultation with any pro-life group, including 40 Days for Life.

 The buffer zone was also implemented despite Dorset Police’s Police and Crime Commissioner, David Sidwick, expressing concern on the practical aspects of enforcing the law within the zone.
 Responding to the consultation, he backed an option that would have reserved a space outside of the clinic for pro-life volunteers and stated that: “There is a need to ensure that people’s legal right to peaceful protest is taken into account.”